openhwgroup/cv-hpdcache-verif/README.md

 # HPDcache Subsystem Verification

+## NOTE
+HPCache has been through a lot of changes in last few weeks and the TB remains unstable.
+For the moment CFG1 is working with memory responses without any error.
+The SV PLRU model has been commented.
+The directed PLRU tests runs only with write through write policy

 ## Introduction

 The purpose of this document is to outline the details of the verification environment of HPDcache Subsystem.
 The HPDcache subsystem is used to verify HPDcache DUT and prefetcher DUT.